Quantum dynamics as a pseudo-density matrix: Introduction

-as the \emph{$\tao$-function}.
-In Example~\ref{PDOEXP71} we show that in the case of dynamically evolving systems of qubits, the output of the $\tao$-function coincides with the coarse-grained pseudo-density operator (PDO) associated with the system, which was introduced in \cite{FJV15} to treat temporal and spatial correlations in quantum theory on equal footing.
-As such, the $\tao$-function may be viewed as a generalization to arbitrary finite-dimensional quantum systems of the pseudo-density operator formalism for systems of qubits.
-We also prove that given a unit-trace hermitian element $\tau\in \VA_0\otimes \cdots \otimes \VA_n$ satisfying some technical conditions, one may explicitly extract a dynamical process $(\rho,\E_1,...,\E_n)$ such that $\tao(\rho,\E_1,...,\E_n)=\tau$ (see Theorem~\ref{MSXAX71}).
-This solves an open question recently posed in \cite{jia2023}, where it is stated "Another interesting and closely relevant open question is, for a given PDO (pseudo-density operator), how to find a quantum process to realize it.".
+As a consequence of our results, we show in Example~\ref{PDOEXP71} that in the case of dynamically evolving systems of qubits, the associated quantum state over time $\psi(\rho,\E_1,...,\E_n)$ coincides with the coarse-grained pseudo-density matrix (PDM) associated with the system, which was first introduced in \cite{FJV15} to treat both spatial and temporal correlations in quantum theory on equal footing.
+It then follows that coarse-grained PDMs may be viewed as quantum states over time, and conversely, quantum states over time may be viewed as a generalization of PDMs to arbitrary finite dimensional quantum systems evolving under arbitrary $n$-chains.
+As PDMs have received significant attention in the recent literature~\cite{Marletto_2021,ZPTGVF18,Pisar19,Marletto_2020,Marletto_2019,Liu_2024,Liu_2024X,LQDV,FuPa24,song23,jia2023,FZ_24,Utagi_2021}, we hope that the connection between quantum states over time and PDMs established in this work will serve as bridge linking various perspectives on the role of temporal quantum correlations in our understanding of quantum information and its relationship with spacetime.
+Finally, we prove that given a unit-trace hermitian element $\tau\in \VA_0\otimes \cdots \otimes \VA_n$ satisfying some technical conditions, one may explicitly extract a dynamical process $(\rho,\E_1,...,\E_n)$ such that $\psi(\rho,\E_1,...,\E_n)=\tau$ (see Theorem~\ref{MSXAX71}), thus establishing an explicit one-to-one correspondence between $n$-step states over time and a subclass of unit trace hermitian matrices.
+This partially solves an open question recently posed in \cite{jia2023}, where it is stated "Another interesting and closely relevant open question is, for a given PDM, how to find a quantum process to realize it.".